 Welcome from the Director, Professor Anna Reading:

 As Director of the Arts and Humanities Research Institute (AHRI) since 2018, I have led the Institute’s exciting transformation towards a commitment to creative and socially engaged research.
-Such research is ever more important given the challenges of Covid-19 and lockdown for it brings together interdisciplinary groups of researchers alongside non-academic communities through innovative co-research partnerships that are deep and trusting, that offer new insights and knowledge for local, national and global challenges and that underpin research-led teaching in the arts and humanities Simply put, these co-research partnerships are transformative and make the world a better place.
+Such research is ever more important given the challenges of Covid-19 and lockdown for it brings together interdisciplinary groups of researchers alongside non-academic communities.
+Through innovative co-research partnerships that are deep and trusting, the AHRI offers new insights and knowledge for local, national and global challenges that underpin research-led teaching in the arts and humanities.
+Simply put, co-research partnerships are transformative and make the world a better place.

 Established in 2011, the AHRI now supports 13 interdisciplinary and socially engaged research centres that foster research and education links across different subjects in the College’s Faculty of Arts & Humanities.
 Our professional services team works alongside a cohort of research centre directors and administrators to deliver activities under four strands:

 1. DEVELOPING: Activities that enable staff and students across research centres and the Faculty to enhance their understanding and practice of interdisciplinary and socially engaged research and education

 2. PUBLICISING: Activities that raise the profile of high quality interdisciplinary and socially engaged research and education taking place across research centres and the wider Faculty

 3. MOBILISING: Activities that mobilise a range of creative, diverse and impactful interdisciplinary and socially engaged research and education projects across the Faculty

 4. REFLECTING: Activities that embed reflective practice in interdisciplinary and socially engaged research and education projects conducted by research centres and by the Institute more widely